-16.12 Walkovers
+16.11 Walkovers

-- 16.12.1 A walkover arises where a team does not fulfil a fixture, and the reasons put forward for the failure to do so are not considered adequate by the Open Competitions Committee.
-In the event of a walkover occurring, the forfeiting team is fined one competition point, and the opponents are awarded the win and four competition points. - 16.12.2 If the forfeiting team believes there are exceptional circumstances surrounding the forfeit, they may register an appeal with the Secretary of the Open Competitions Committee within 48 hours of the start time of the match, copying in the Secretary of the opposing team.
+- 16.11.1 A walkover arises where a team does not fulfil a fixture, and the reasons put forward for the failure to do so are not considered adequate by the Open Competitions Committee.
+In the event of a walkover occurring, the forfeiting team is fined one competition point, and the opponents are awarded the win and four competition points. - 16.11.2 If the forfeiting team believes there are exceptional circumstances surrounding the forfeit, they may register an appeal with the Secretary of the Open Competitions Committee within 48 hours of the start time of the match, copying in the Secretary of the opposing team.

-16.13 Competition Format and Scoring of Points
+16.12 Competition Format and Scoring of Points

-- 16.13.1 These competitions will be played in two stages.
-In the first stage, teams are drawn into groups, with teams playing up to six matches.
-At the end of the group stages, the group winners progress to knockout Semi-Finals, culminating in a Final. - 16.13.2 Competition points shall be awarded in the group stages on the following basis: - · For a win, a team scores four points. - For a Tie or No Result, a team scores two points.
+- 16.12.1 These competitions will be played in two stages.
+In the first stage, teams are drawn into groups, with teams playing between four and six matches.
+At the end of the group stages, the top two teams in each group progress to knockout Semi- Finals, culminating in a Final. - 16.12.2 Competition points shall be awarded in the group stages on the following basis: - For a win, a team scores four points. - · For a Tie or No Result, a team scores two points.